jonashcroft/Nowify/README.md

 * ✅ - Use Spotify Web API to get your current track
 * ✅ - Only access that and no other data
-* ✅ - Use Access and Refresh Tokens to ensure that you;re kept logged in between sessions
+* ✅ - Use Access and Refresh Tokens to ensure that you're kept logged in between sessions
 * ✅ - Display the current track artist, cover, and a matching vibrant background colour

 Preview: